pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_channel-groups.md

 ### Returns

-ListChannelsForChannelGroup() returns PNResult<PNChannelGroupsAllChannelsResult>:
-- Result: PNChannelGroupsAllChannelsResult — contains Channels: List<string>.
+- PNResult<PNChannelGroupsAllChannelsResult>
+  - Result (PNChannelGroupsAllChannelsResult)
+    - Channels (List<string>): Channels in the group.
-- Status: PNStatus.
+  - Status (PNStatus)

 ## Remove channels from a channel group

 Requires Stream Controller add-on.
-Enable via Admin Portal.
-See support page for enabling add-ons.

 Removes channels from a channel group.